 As another aspect of environmental health and safety, sound level meters measure the acoustic noises of a space.
 This type of equipment is frequently seen in noise pollution studies.
 Tests for sound level meters include environmental and occupational noise assessment, Class 1 sound measurements, and reverberation time measurements.
 Sound level meters are categorized by Classes 1 and 2, which refer to different types of tolerance for noise.

 With 1 kHz as a reference frequency, a Class 1 sound level meter has tolerance limits of +/- 1.9dB.
 A Class 2 sound level meter with the same reference frequency has a tolerance limit of +/- 2.2dB.
 Sound standards exist because exposure to loud noises over a certain period of time can have a detrimental effect on an individual’s hearing.
 As a result, noises that reach harmful levels can cause noise-induced hearing loss (NIHL).
 Read more...

-Radiation Meters and Personal RF Monitors
+Personal RF Monitors

 Personal RF monitors analyze dangerous RF and radiation levels in the environment, as well as measure exposure and field strength and establish safe zones.
 RF field technicians are also protected by the FCC under the regulation 47 CFR 1.1310 regarding frequency, field strength, power density, and averaging time.
 Therefore, workers cannot be exposed to excessive radio frequency levels.